13. Context Engineering¶

 - No strategy: Agent gets confused or misses critical information

-Solution: Context engineering uses context layers (working memory, summaries, facts), selective retrieval of relevant information, and summarization of old conversations while preserving key facts.
+Solution: Context engineering uses layers (working memory, summaries, facts), selective retrieval, and summarization of old turns while preserving key facts.

 Theory in Simple Terms¶